 Safety and Current Conditions

-Be safe and survive!
-The number one cause of death and injury in the park is single car rollovers.
+The number one cause of death and injury in Death Valley National Park--single car rollovers--occurs before people even get into the wilderness.
 Always carry current maps and stop by the park visitor center for updated road information.
-In summer never travel without additional drinking water in case your vehicle breaks down.
+In summer, never travel without additional drinking water in case your vehicle breaks down.
 Avoid hiking in lower elevations during the heat of summer (May thru September).
 Cell phone coverage is limited or non-existent.
 GPS units are not a substitute for a good map.
 In remote areas such as Death Valley, GPS units are not always dependable.